Omar Fateh: Policing and public safety

 Fateh supported a 2021 ballot initiative aimed at replacing the Minneapolis Police Department (MPD) with a Department of Public Safety, a measure that failed to pass.
 He has said that replacing the MPD "isn't on the table" in 2025, and his 2025 platform includes an increase in public safety resources.
 Fateh has also publicly called for a ban on MPD's cooperation with Immigration and Customs Enforcement.

 Fateh has expressed a desire for an "alternative to policing" for 911 calls not requiring armed officers.

 Housing and homelessness

 Fateh has expressed support for rent stabilization and increased housing density.

 Fateh's position on homelessness includes a "just cause" eviction policy, limiting landlords' reasons for evictions; he has said, "the largest contributor to homelessness is evictions".
 He supports sanitary stations at encampment sites and opposes homeless encampment sweeps.
-He has said he supports Housing First initiatives and disapproves of bulldozing encampments.
-During a mayoral debate on October 6, 2025, when pressed on whether he would ever support encampment evictions, Fateh said that encampments as they currently exist would not form under his administration.
-He attributed this to a public health approach to homelessness.
+Fateh has said he supports Housing First initiatives and disapproves of bulldozing encampments.
+During a mayoral debate on October 6, 2025, when asked whether he would ever support encampment evictions, Fateh said that encampments as they currently exist would not form under his administration because of his public health approach to homelessness.